pycom/pycom-micropython-sigfox/util_com_stress/readme.md

 Test 2 > R/W on a simple 8-bit register with interstitial reads on VERSION

-Test 3 > R/W on a 32-bit register (short SPI bursts access)
+Test 3 > R/W on a 32-bit register

-Test 4 > data buffer R/W (long SPI bursts access)
+Test 4 > data buffer R/W

 4. License
 -----------